mikaelkrief/vault-training/vault-install-ubuntu/step2.md

-# To install the vault server
+# To start the vault server

 ## For developpement mode